jduran7/jduran7.github.io/blog/_posts/2017-11-02-simon-game-(javascript).md

 I recently made my very own version of the popular game "Simon" in Javascript.
 It was the final project of freeCodeCamp's front-end development certification and it taught me a lot about object-oriented programming.

-You can find a demo here: [https://codepen.io/jduran/pen/Yrbvvg](https://codepen.io/jduran/pen/Yrbvvg)
+You can find a demo [here](https://codepen.io/jduran/pen/Yrbvvg).

-This was my approach:
+This was my approach for the logic of the game:

 I started by defining the constants LIGHT_DELAY, LIGHT_GAP, and MAX_ROUNDS, which set characteristics of the UI and the game itself, respectively.